About Firepower Threat Defense Access Control Policies

 - Caution: Individual user-objects are not yet visible in an access control policy rule in CDO.
 Log in to FDM to see how an individual user-object may affect an access control policy rule.

-- (Optional) Click the logging tab to enable logging and collect connection events reported by the rule.
+- (Optional) Click the logging tab to enable logging and collect connection events reported by the access control rule.

 See Logging Settings in a Firepower Threat Defense Access Control Rule for more information on logging settings.

-Select the Default Action.
-The Default Action defines what happens if network traffic matches none of the rules in the access control policy, Intrusion policy, and logging preference.
+- You can now configure the Default Action for the security policy as a whole.
+The Default Action defines what happens if network traffic does not match any of the rules in the access control policy, intrusion policy, or file/malware policy.

-- When you are ready, return to the Devices & Services page, select the device whose policy who changed, and click Preview and deploy... to deploy the changes to the device.
+- When you are ready, return to the Devices & Services page, select the device whose policy who changed, and use Deploy Configuration Changes from Defense Orchestrator to FTD to deploy the changes to the device.